-3. Policy statement
+Policy statement

-- o Red Balloon has a commitment to protect its staff members and others. - All staff have a duty to ensure that they do not compromise the health and safety of others and themselves in the workplace. - Every individual has a legal responsibility to: - Take reasonable care for the health and safety of him/herself and of the other people who may be affected by acts or omissions at work. - To cooperate with any legal steps Red Balloon may take to fulfil its obligations under the Health and Safety at Work Act (HASAW).
+RBET-Aylesbury has a commitment to protect its staff members and others.

+All staff have a duty to ensure that they do not compromise the health and safety of others and themselves in the workplace.

+Every individual has a legal responsibility to:

+- take reasonable care for the health and safety of themselves and of the other people who may be affected by acts or omissions at work; - to cooperate with any legal steps RBET-Aylesbury may take to fulfil its obligations under the Health and Safety at Work Act (HASAW).

-4. Responsibilities
+Responsibilities

-The chair of trustees and headteacher are jointly responsible for implementing this policy within the centre.
-In particular they will:
+The Chair of Governors and Head of Centre are jointly responsible for implementing this policy within the Centre.
+In particular, they will:

-- identify a member of staff who has direct responsibility for the management of health and safety at the centre; - monitor the effectiveness of the safety policy and the safe working practices described within it and revise and amend it, as necessary, on an annual basis (in practice the director of education amends the policy annually, based upon feedback from each of the centres); - prepare an emergency evacuation procedure and arrange for periodic practice evacuation drills to take place and for the results of these to be recorded; - ensure that all staff, volunteers and other adults who use the centre are aware of health and safety practices including evacuation procedures; - make arrangements for the implementation of the accident reporting procedure approved by Ofsted and ensure all staff and volunteers are familiar with and implement the requirements; - ensure that safety inspections are undertaken at least twice per year either by a trustee or by a representative of 'Group' (central employees); - arrange for the withdrawal, repair or replacement of any item of furniture, fitting or equipment identified as being unsafe by the designated person; - deal with all aspects of maintenance of the premises and identify and remedy any situation which is unsafe or hazardous.
+- identify a member of staff who has direct responsibility for the management of health and safety at the Centre, to be called the H&S Lead; - monitor the effectiveness of the safety policy and the safe working practices described within it and revise and amend it, as necessary, on an annual basis (in practice the RBET Policy Team amends the policy annually, based upon feedback from each of the Centres); - prepare an emergency evacuation procedure and arrange for periodic practice evacuation drills to take place and for the results of these to be recorded; - ensure that all staff, volunteers and other adults who use the Centre are aware of health and safety practices including evacuation procedures; - make arrangements for the implementation of the accident reporting procedure approved by Ofsted and ensure all staff and volunteers are familiar with and implement the requirements; - ensure that safety inspections are undertaken at least twice per year either by a governor or by a representative of RBET; - arrange for the withdrawal, repair or replacement of any item of furniture, fitting or equipment identified as being unsafe by the designated person; - deal with all aspects of maintenance of the premises and identify and remedy any situation which is unsafe or hazardous.